Built Into the Trees: Fjellsangin Featured Online in Seattle Magazine

 Extend Your 2026 World Cup Trip: A Slow-Living Escape to Mt.
 Rainier

 Seattle hosts six FIFA World Cup 2026 matches this summer — and the best way to recharge between games is a slow-living retreat at the base of Mount Rainier.
-Fjellsangin is just two hours south of Lumen Field, offering Nordic sauna rituals, curated cabin meals, and the deep quiet of the Pacific Northwest forest.
+Fjellsangin is just two hours south of Lumen Field.

 The Art of Slow Travel: Finding Stillness at Fjellsangin

-Slow travel isn't about doing less.
-It's about arriving — fully, physically, in the place where you are.
+Slow travel isn’t about how long the journey takes.
 At Fjellsangin, near Mount Rainier, the cabin, the rituals, and the forest itself invite a different kind of trip: one built on presence, attention, and the luxury of unhurried time.